wp-plugins/dp-custom-recent-posts/readme.txt

 == Description ==

 Create your custom, recent posts list by choosing certain post from a drop down list.
-This plugin is similar to the default "recent posts" plugin of Wordpress, but you can choose specific posts you want to show up in the widget.
+This plugin is similar to the default 'recent posts' plugin of Wordpress, but you can choose specific posts you want to show up in the widget.

 == Installation ==